realSunyz/SunyzNET/src/docs/algorithm/export.md

 # Exported Routes

-This page describes how AS150289 exports routes to Upstreams, Downstreams, Internet Exchanges, and Peers.
+This page describes how AS150289 exports routes to Upstream, Downstream, Internet Exchange, and Peer.

 Please be advised that, for operational reasons, such as blacklists, route optimization, and special customer requirements, only our main filtering policies are disclosed in this page.
 Additional internal filters may be applied but are not publicly documented.